Agricultural & Biosystems Engineering (ABEN)

 ABEN 484.
 Drainage and Wetland Engineering.
 3 Credits.

 Drainage and wetland engineering principles, design, and water quality for agricultural and natural resources applications.
 Topics include soil, water, and plant relationships, water movement in soils, water quality (nitrogen and salinity), surface drainage, subsurface drainage and its modeling, and wetlands.
-Prereq CE 309 or SOIL 433. {Also offered for graduate credit - see ABEN 684.}.
+Prereq: ME 222 and ASM/NRM/SOIL 264, or SOIL 210.
+Dual-listing: ABEN 684.

 Capstone learning experience involving principles of design, project management, and evaluation.
 Student teams define a capstone project in their area of interest.
-2 lecture/laboratory.
-Prereq: ABEN 263 and Senior standing.
+Prereq: ABEN 263 and senior standing.

 Continuation and completion of the capstone learning experience begun in ABEN 486.
 Communication in oral, written, and graphic forms is emphasized.
-2 lectures/laboratories.
 Prereq: ABEN 486.
-S.

 ABEN 491.
 Seminar.
 1-5 Credits.